Adding ornamental grasses to the landscape

 Blanchford Landscape Group

-Ornamental grasses have become a popular commodity for customers over the past few years, as they can fit well in almost any type of garden theme.
+Ornamental grasses have become a popular commodity for customers over the past few years.
+They can fit well in almost any type of garden theme.

 Ornamental grasses are an excellent choice for the landscape because there are so many different varieties, colors, and sizes, says Mary Dresser, RLA, ASLA, Registered Landscape Architect with Earth, Turf, & Wood, Inc., in Denver, Pennsylvania.
 They also tend to be deer resistant which can be a plus in certain areas of the country where deer are a problem.